Chizzy Akudolu: Career

 In 2002, Akudolu was one of eight new comedy performers who won the BBC Talent Initiative, The Urban Sketch Showcase.
 All eight performed a comedy sketch show in front of BBC casting directors and producers at the Tabernacle Theatre in Notting Hill.
 Her first television appearance was in the BBC sitcom 15 Storeys High.
 This was followed by a small role in EastEnders.
 She continued to work for the BBC in her first children's series called Stupid! and Roman's Empire.
-Credits also include Green Wing, Dustbin Baby for Kindle Entertainment and as a caricature of herself in the mockumentary The Most Unromantic Man in the World.
+Credits also include Green Wing and Dustbin Baby for Kindle Entertainment and as a caricature of herself in the mockumentary The Most Unromantic Man in the World.
 Akudolu also played series regular Miss Kanouti in The Complete Guide to Parenting.
 She has continued to work for CBBC in programmes such as Nuzzle and Scratch, Scoop and Gigglebiz.

 In 2007, she toured with The Vagina Monologues for three months.
-In 2008, Akudolu played the housemate, Angel, in Dead Set, a satirical cross between Big Brother and zombies.
+In 2008, Akudolu played the housemate, Angel, in Dead Set, a zombie parody of Big Brother.
 In 2009, she had a guest role in Hollyoaks Later and starred in the CBBC show Jinx in the lead role as the unconventional Fairy Godmother, Cookie.
 In 2010 Akudolu appeared in The Increasingly Poor Decisions of Todd Margaret, Twenty Twelve, The Inbetweeners, and as a semi-regular in the Channel 4 comedy Campus.